 - If injured by a concentrated high-pressure stream of hydraulic fluid, seek medical attention immediately.
 Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin surface. - Relieve pressure in hydraulic circuit working on system.

 2.10 Sign-Off Form

-Anyone using this machine must read and thoroughly understand all Safety, Operation and Maintenance information in this manual.
+Everyone who uses this machine must read and thoroughly understand all safety, operation, and maintenance information in this manual.
 An untrained operator should never use this machine.